MHealth Fairview Masonic Children’s Hospital

 Results: Customer Journey Maps

-Above: Overview of Journey Maps (Each was mapped individually)
+Above: Overview of Journey Maps (Escalation, De-escalation, and Outpatient Maps were presented individually)

 Device

-Only 12 pediatric approved NIV devices are currently on the market, these are not always available within the inpatient or outpatient healthcare system
+There are only 12 pediatric-approved NIV devices currently on the market.
+However, they are not always available within the inpatient and outpatient healthcare system

-The parts are packaged as a bundle/all-in-one size, meaning if a patient needs different sizes for different parts, they may need to purchase additional pediatric NIV devices (example: small cushion, large harness)
+The parts are packaged as a bundle/all-in-one size.
+If a patient needs different sizes for different parts, they may need to purchase an additional pediatric NIV device to accommodate (example: patient may need a small cushion and large harness)

 Includes switching out devices, assessing skin injuries, cleaning device, and replacing device